-In this blog we’re going to take a look at how to make sure you’re fully prepared for your LLM studies, considering a number of differen aspects, from telling your loved ones the level of commitment you're going to need to give your studies to finding the perfect LLM student home.
+In this blog we’re going to take a look at how to make sure you’re fully prepared for your LLM studies, considering a number of different aspects, from telling your loved ones the level of commitment you're going to need to give your studies to finding the perfect LLM student home.
 Getting this right will help ensure that you live well as an LLM student.
 Read on.

 Speak to friends & family